chaneldonahoe/chanel-portfolio-website-v2/README.md

 - fix navbar change skills to experience and link correctly
 - Change mobile icon to linked in image in footer
 - linkedin and email links open new tab, not reload current tab
-- fix logo in the tav
+- fix logo in the tab